dh-2024-odbor/dh-sender/README.md

 normal operation mode.

 In deep sleep (also called hibernation mode, provided more ICs are turned off) the only IC on the esp32 left running is the RTC timer.
-The LoRA radio is also put into sleep mode as well as the temperature sensor.
+The LoRa radio is also put into sleep mode as well as the temperature sensor.

 The RTC timer can be configured as a wakeup source for the main CPU.